zimagi/zimagi/docs/getting_started/Get Started_Part 2 _Components_draft.md

 **Specifications**

 Specifications are used to control how different components of Zimagi’s subsystems are defined.
+Specifications are defined using YAML files.
 Zimagi’s management layer relies on specifications to handle data models, local and API-based commands, and plugins.

 *Command Specifications*

 When a Zimagi environment is first set up, commands are dynamically-generated based on specifications.

-Commands are defined using both specifications and Python class definitions.
+Commands are defined using both YAML specifications and Python class definitions.
 The specifications used to create commands fall into one of three different categories: Base commands, mixins, and "Command" executables.

-Command executables are what actually carry out a command after being called by the management layer.
+Command executables are what actually carry out a command after the executable is called by the management layer.
 The base commands specify meta-attributes of the commands, such as which roles can execute the command.
 Base commands are extended by command executables.

 Mixins are used to customize commands for certain desired purposes, and they can link commands to defined data models, facilitating easier work with those models.

 *Data Specifications*

-The Manager uses specs to dynamically build data models.
+The Zimagi management layer uses specs to dynamically build data models.
 The data model specifications must include: a source, a validator, and plugins/providers that control the data formatting.

 Like Command specifications, there are three types of data specifications: Base models, mixins, and data models.

 The data models themselves are the actual data types that Zimagi uses to pull, validate, format, and store data, and they can extend base models.
-Base models define default values for parameters like "data name, "scope", and "relation".
+Base models define default values for parameters like "data name", "scope", and "relation".

-The data models have field definitions which are defined with specifications.
+The data models have field definitions which are defined through the YAML specifications.
 A data model mixin defines multiple fields, and these definitions can be applied to multiple data models.
 This lets the user re-use field definitions without having to explicitly redefine them.
-Text fields can be altered through the use of data specs, but if no specifications are defined, then the default fields specified by the base models will be used.
+Text fields can be altered through the use of data specs, but if no specifications are defined, then the default fields employed by the base models will be used.

 *Plugin Specifications*